The development of Anaerobic Digestion in the US states-wide is progressing more rapidly today than at any other time.

 These waste resources are under-utilised and considered “low-hanging fruit” in biogas generation if used for anaerobic digestion in US states, thus their use could stimulate further development of the industry in the United States.

 This video, and the text above, are based upon the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy (NREL) pdf file, “Biogas Potential in the United States“.

-The following is our round-up of information on anaerobic digestion in US states-wide including excerpts from articles about the science of AD, the environmental and economic benefits that can be realized through AD projects, and direct visitors to appropriate …
+The following is our round-up of information on AD in the US states-wide including excerpts from articles about the science of AD, the environmental and economic benefits that can be realized through AD projects, and direct visitors to appropriate solutions.

 Permitting and Regulations for Anaerobic Digesters in US States

 Anaerobic digesters must meet local, state and federal regulatory and permitting requirements for air, solid waste and water.
 It is important for all stakeholders working with digesters to be able to find information about permitting and regulations.
 EPA's AgSTAR program compiled a comprehensive set of requirements for livestock digesters.
 These requirements also apply to all other types of digesters. via Anaerobic Digestion (AD) | US EPA

 Anaerobic digester technology is used to generate renewable energy all over the world.
 Biogas produced by an anaerobic digester is predominantly methane gas, which can be utilised to generate electricity instead of fossil fuels.
 This “sustainable natural gas” can be used to replace natural gas from fossil fuels.

 Farm-Based Anaerobic Digestion Practices in the United States